shawnkgriffin/tinyApp/README.md

 ## Issues

-- Code has not been refactored.
+- Started refactoring.
+Much work to be done.
-- Error handling is weak and needs to be improved.
+- Error handling improved but needs to be better.